Scaling properties of multiplicity fluctuations in heavy ion collisions simulated by AMPT model: A brief introduction of AMPT

 \section{A brief introduction of AMPT}

-The AMPT model\cite{linko} is a mixed model based on both hadronic and partonic phase and possesses in two versions: the default AMPT and the AMPT with the string melt.
-Each version contains four subprocesses: phase space initialization, parton scattering, hadronization and hadron rescattering.
-The initialization takes the HIJING model as the event generator, which includes the minijet production and the soft string excitations.
-Scattering among the partons adopts the Zhang's Parton Cascade model, which only includes a simple two-body scattering.
-And the cross sections among the partons can be calculated by pQCD.
-In the default AMPT, the transition from partons to hadrons, i.e. hadronization, adopts Lund string fragmentation model.
-In this situation, when the partons stop interacting with each other, they melt with their parent strings and then are converted into hadrons.
-Whereas, in AMPT with string melting the minijet partons melt with their parent stings into excited strings, and then these excited strings fragment into hadrons.
+The AMPT model~\cite{linko} is a mixed model based on both hadronic and partonic phase and exists in two versions: the default AMPT and the AMPT with string melt.
+Each version contains four subprocesses: phase-space initialization, parton scattering, hadronization and hadron rescattering.
+The initialization takes the HIJING model as the event generator, which includes minijet production and soft string excitations.
+Scattering among the partons follows Zhang's Parton Cascade model, which includes only a simple two-body scattering.
+The cross-sections of the partons are calculated by pQCD.
+In the default AMPT, the transition from partons to hadrons, i.e. hadronization, follows the Lund string fragmentation model.
+In this situation, when the partons stop interacting with each other, they melt with their parent strings and are then converted into hadrons.
+Conversely, in AMPT with string melting, the minijet partons melt with their parent stings to become excited strings, which then fragment into hadrons.
 Due to the assumption of high initial energy density in the model, these hadrons melt into valence quarks and antiquarks.
-After ZPC parton cascade, the hadronization adopts the Quark Coalescence model, which combines two nearest partons into a meson and three nearest partons into a baryon.
-Finally,, the rescattering and resonance decay among the partons are described by ART hadronic transport model.
+After the ZPC parton cascade, the hadronization adopts the Quark Coalescence model, in which the two nearest partons combine to become a meson, and three nearest partons into a baryon.
+Finally, the rescattering and resonance decay of the partons are described by the ART hadronic transport model.

-As has been well known to all, the AMPT model with string melting can offer a better description of elliptic flow and $\pi$ correlation function, while the default AMPT model can provide a better simulation result of rapidity distribution and transverse momentum spectrum.
-In our work, the phase space variables such as rapidity, transverse momentum and azimuth are used to study for the fractal characteristics in central Au-Au collisions.
-Than we utilize the default AMPT to generate central Au-Au collision events at $\sqrt s=$ 200 GeV.
-The impact parameter is in the range b $\leqslant$ 2 fm and the parton cross section is taken to be 3 mb.
+It is well known that the AMPT model with string melting offers a better description of elliptic flow and $\pi$ correlation function, while the default AMPT model provides a better simulation of rapidity distribution and transverse momentum spectrum.
+In our work, the phase-space variables such as rapidity, transverse momentum and azimuth were used to study the fractal characteristics in central Au-Au collisions.
+We then utilized the default AMPT to generate central Au-Au collision events at $\sqrt {s_{\rm{NN}}}=200$~GeV.
+The impact parameter is in the range b $\leqslant$ 2 fm and the parton cross-section is taken to be 3 mb.